 3A 3B 5A 5B VWDOF 2.1---------input------------------------------------- Format 24x36 mm 24x36 mm 24x36 mm 24x36 mm COC 0.12 mm 0.12 mm 0.2 mm 0.2 mm Focal length 100 mm 28 mm 100 mm 28 mm F-number 4 4 22 22 Magnification 0.12 0.12 0.12 0.12 ------------------output------------------------------------ Object dist 0.933 m 0.261 m 0.933 m 0.261 m Hyperfocal dist 20.9 m 1.66 m 2.37 m 0.206 m Front DOF 35.9 mm 32.7 mm 0.250 m 0.148 m Rear DOF 38.9 mm 43.6 mm 0.540 m Inf Depth of field 74.8 mm 76.2 mm 0.791 m Inf

-When there is a barrier like a wire mesh in between the photographer and the subject, sufficient foreground blur may render the wire mesh completely invisible in the image.
+When there is a barrier like a wire mesh between the camera and the subject, sufficient foreground blur may render the wire mesh completely invisible in the image.
 This is demonstrated in Fig. 6, which shows two photographs taken with a 50/1.4 lens pressed against a thick wire mesh.
-In photo A the lens was employed at f/16 and two mesh wires present themselves as dark bands across the frame.
+In photo A the lens was employed at f/16 and two mesh wires are visible as dark bands across the frame.
 Photo B was taken at the lens full aperture of f/1.4.
 The mesh is now completely invisible, even though the wires are still there, right in front of the lens.
 The gradual corner darkening that is manifest at f/1.4 is not due to the mesh but must be ascribed to vignetting.

 VWDOF 2.1---------input--------------------- Format 24x36 mm 24x36 mm COC 0.030 mm 0.030 mm Focal length 60 mm 100 mm Pupil factor 1.0 0.7 F-number 8 8 Magnification 1 1 ------------------output-------------------- Depth of field 0.960 mm 1.17 mm

 The idea that a lens with a longer focal length yields more DOF than one with a shorter focal length may sound controversial, but the effect really is due to the design, not the focal length.
 Macro lenses exist with a focal length of ~ 200 mm, and these presumably have a pupil magnification that is even smaller than 0.7.
-Then, provided that the subject is framed the same way, a telephoto macro lens for many applications offers three potential advantages over its more symmetrical competitor of shorter focal length: an increased working distance, an increased depth of field, and a narrower field of view that comes with a more (absolutely) blurred and less obtrusive background.
+Then, provided that the subject is framed the same way, a telephoto macro lens three potential advantages over its more symmetrical competitor of shorter focal length: an increased working distance, an increased depth of field, and a narrower field of view that comes with a more (absolutely) blurred and less obtrusive background.
 Of course, for those macro applications where a close perspective, a narrow DOF or a large FOV is desirable the shorter focal length will be a better choice.

-A final wrap-up of the issue of a depth of field comparison at a constant image magnification and F-number is the following:
+The final wrap-up of the issue of a depth of field comparison at a constant image magnification and F-number is the following: